-This is the most favored bundle by a lot of players who seek workability and control to match their skills and impart a boost in their gameplay.
+This is the most popular bundle by a lot of players who seek workability and control to match their skills and impart a boost to their gameplay.

 It is also made of quality tungsten material.

-The elongated irons provide more distance and playability compared to mid and low irons that give a different type of gravitational center and control when shooting.
+The elongated irons provide more distance and playability compared to mid and low irons, which give a different type of gravitational center and control when shooting.

 TaylorMade P760 Irons